arlr/Colors_c/README.md

 - C = CYAN
 - W = WHITE

-The third parameter is corresponding to the decoration, by default *no decoration*:
+The fourth parameter is corresponding to the decoration, by default *no decoration*:
 - B = BOLD
 - U = UNDERLINE
 - D = NO DECORATION